Here is our updated information regarding COVID19. There is information midway down for Canadian travelers specifically.

 What do I do with my test results?

 You will be able to upload their test result when they complete their travel and health forms in the Safe Travels digital platform, found at travel.hawaii.gov, or after you arrive.
 You may also bring hard copies of the test results for verification upon landing in Hawaii, but we highly recommend against this due to the potential of the information being wrong or getting lost.

 What is the cost and does insurance cover it?

 This varies by State, lab, and insurance.
 Most insurances do not cover the testing for travel, but some do.
 Most of the FDA approved NAAT tests cost between $125-175/person.
 Some counties are offering free testing.

 Who needs to get tested?

 All travelers over the age of 5 must be tested.
-We have found this to be challenging for some because many places will not test children for travel so it takes some searching around.
-Currently the places the State of Hawaii have partnered with will not test children younger than 12.
+We have found this to be challenging for some because many places will not test children for travel so it takes some searching around, but it is possible and we have had children between the ages of 6-12 arrive in Hawaii tested.

 What about the second test when I get there?